 National Housing Trust Fund awards are expected to be structured as cash flow contingent subordinate loans to be re-paid from available cash flow.
 Interest rates on the loans will be at a below-market rate.
-WHEDA may also choose to use up to one-third of the annual allocation for operating cost assistance and/or reserve to eligible rental housing subject to the HTF regulations 24 CFR § 93.201(e) or other structures permitted under HTF regulations.

 Affordability Period

 Applicants must commit to keeping HTF units affordable, including all applicable income, and rent restrictions, for a period of no less than 30 years from the point of project completion.